sts10/sts10.github.io/_posts/2022-01-06-introducing-bottle-age-encryption.markdown

 To that end, the current version of Bottle has:

 - No flags or options.
-Only accepts exactly one single parameter.
+- Only accepts exactly one single parameter.
 - No subcommands
-- No config
+- No configuration (like age)
 - No choice of what key to use.
 (Bottle always and only uses an age key-pair file located at `~/age/archive.txt`.)
 - No choices about output.
-(The output of the program is always created in the current working directory and the name is wholly based on the input file.)
+The output of the program is always created in the current working directory and the name is wholly based on the input file.

 ## Usage